jackmcguire1/alexa-chatgpt/README.md

 1. Create a new Alexa skill with a name of your choice

-2. Set Alexa skill invocation with a sentence of your choice or i.e. 'sentence completer'
+2. Set the Alexa skill invocation with a phrase i.e. 'My question'

 3. Set built-in invent invocations to their relevant phrases i.e. 'help', 'stop', 'cancel', etc.

-4. Set the fallback intent invocation phrase to be 'random phrase'
+5. Create a new Intent named 'AutoCompleteIntent'

-5. Create new Intent named 'AutoCompleteIntent'
+6. Add a new Alexa slot to this Intent and name it 'prompt' with type AMAZON.SearchQuery'

-6. Add invocation phrase for the 'AutoCompleteIntent' with value 'complete the sentence {prompt}'
+7. Add invocation phrase for the 'AutoCompleteIntent' with value 'complete the sentence {prompt}'

-7. deploy chatgpt lambda and take note of the ARN of the lambda
+8. Deploy the stack to your AWS account. > sam build  && sam deploy --stack-name chatGPT

-8. Configure the Alexa skill endpoint default region lambda ARN:<br>
+9. Once the stack has deployed, Configure the Alexa skill Endpoint, apply the default region lambda ARN:<br>
     Once the <b>'chatGPT'</b> lambda has been deployed, <br>
-    retrieve the generated lambda ARN using the AWS console
+    retrieve the generated lambda ARN using the AWS console or sam describe

-9. Begin testing your Alexa skill by querying for 'sentence completer' or your chosen invocation phrase
+10. Begin testing your Alexa skill by querying for 'My question' or your chosen invocation phrase, Alexa should respond with "Hi, let's begin our conversation!"

-10. Query Alexa 'complete the sentence {your sentence here}'
+11. Query Alexa 'question {your sentence here}'

-11. Query Alexa 'random phrase'!
+11. > Note the OpenAI API may take longer than 8 seconds to respond, in this scenario Alexa will tell you your answer will be ready momentarily, simply then ask Alexa 'last response'

 12. Tell Alexa to 'stop'